awsdocs/aws-cloud9-user-guide/doc_source/sample-python.md

 sudo python -m pip install boto3
 ```

-For more information, see the "Installation" section of [Quickstart](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html) in the *AWS SDK for Python Developer Guide*\.
+For more information, see the "Installation" section of [Quickstart](http://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html) in *AWS SDK for Python \(Boto 3\) Getting Started*\.

-### To set up credentials management in your environment<a name="w3aac21c25c17c11"></a>
+### To set up credentials management in your environment<a name="sample-python-sdk-credentials"></a>

 Each time you use the AWS SDK for Python \(Boto\) to call an AWS service, you must provide a set of credentials with the call\.
 These credentials determine whether the AWS SDK for Python \(Boto\) has the appropriate permissions to make that call\.
 If the credentials don't cover the appropriate permissions, the call will fail\.

 In this step, you store your credentials within the environment\.
-To do this, follow the instructions in [Call AWS Services from an Environment](credentials.md), and then return to this topic\.
+To do this, follow the instructions in [Calling AWS Services from an Environment in AWS Cloud9](credentials.md), and then return to this topic\.

-For additional information, see [Credentials](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html) in the *AWS SDK for Python Developer Guide*\.
+For additional information, see [Credentials](http://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html) in *AWS SDK for Python \(Boto 3\) Getting Started*\.

 ## Step 5: Add AWS SDK Code<a name="sample-python-sdk-code"></a>